tylerbmusic/GeoFS-Landing-Stats/README.md

    - Once the extension is installed, create a new script, paste in the code from userscript.js, and save it.

 2. **Viewing the Stats**:
-   - Stats appear on the right side of your screen upon landing.
+   - Stats appear on the top left of screen upon landing.
-   - You can close the stats manually by clicking the "X" button.
+   - You can close the stats manually by clicking the "X" button or set a timer (see below).

+3. **Configuration** (optional):
+   - **Automatic Close**: By default, the panel will not automatically close.
+You can change this by changing the `window.closeTimer` and `window.closeSeconds` variables on line 15 and 16.

+## Additional Notes

+- **TDZ** (Touchdown Zone): This indicates if the aircraft touched down in the ideal area of the runway.
+- **Deviation from Center**: Measures the distance from the runway centerline.